 Piping Vibration is the cause of fatigue failures of pipework.
 This leads to important issues due to the rupture of components, such as welded joints associated with main lines and small-bore connections.

-When talking about piping vibrations, two main types can be distinguished, flow induced vibration, FIV, and acoustic induced vibration, AIV.
+When talking about piping vibrations, two main types can be distinguished, flow induced vibration (FIV), and acoustic induced vibration (AIV).
 Flow induced vibrations are low frequency vibrations, meanwhile, acoustic induced vibrations are high frequency vibration.

 1. Acoustic Induced Vibration